Coosu/storybrew/README.md

 ## What's new in this fork version

-1. Use new Roysln compiler and support C# 10
+1. Use new roslyn compiler and support C# 10
+2. Support debugging with .pdb, which means you can get detailed trace info.
-2. Update to net472
+3. Update to net472
-3. Integrate Coosu library
+4. Integrate Coosu library
-4. Change project templates to SDK style for Visual Stutio compatibility
+5. Change project templates to SDK style for Visual Stutio compatibility

 ## Upstream description